Proper 12 (17) | John 6:1-21

 Only one other miracle holds our attention this way—Jesus walking on the water of the same sea.
-Oh, we talk about his resurrection, but not in this way, and we tend to put the resurrection story in a category by itself.
+Even raising Lazarus from the dead doesn’t seem to hold our imaginations so strongly.
+Yes, we talk about the resurrection of Jesus, but not in this way, and we tend to put that resurrection story in a category by itself.
 Ask any child in Christendom to tell about the miracles Jesus performed, and she will tell you about the loaves and the fishes and about walking on water.

-It is a story of comfort, needfulness, shelter.
+It’s a story of comfort, needfulness, shelter.
 Something deep within us responds, seeing our simplest, basic needs of rest and food being met by the image of God.
-This is not a God of the heavens, or of distant thrones or fire and thunder.
-This is God choosing to be present in the sharing of a simple loaf of bread.
+This is not a God of the heavens or of distant thrones or fire and thunder.
+This is God choosing to be present in the sharing of a simple meal.

 This is God demonstrating the divine in the commonplace.
 It is epiphany in breadcrumbs.

 As to walking on the water, who would not wish to do such a thing?
 We would revel like children in such a power, to feel our bare feet supported by the waves.

 We suspect that our lives are ephemeral, shifting around us like water.
 If only we could learn to rest in the currents that we fear will drown us, to trust in the continuity of change to support us, then merely walking on water would seem a simple thing.